ElvinC/gyroflow/FAQ.md

 ## I'm getting an error with `Unable to read multiple frames` when trying to render a video
 Sometimes there are a couple frames right at the beginning of video files which can't be read for some reason.
 Try setting the render range to a different part of the video from where the error occured.

+## Which smoothing method should I use?
+Default, 3D smoothing: For general use, but doesn't work for fast moves (image movement is not limited)

+Yaw pitch roll smoothing: Lets you decide how much you're smoothing in each axis.
+It can look nicer to smooth more in the roll axis.

+Horizon lock: Attempts to keep the horizon level.
+Works best for flight without fast rotational moves since some gyros can be maxed out.

+3D smoothing with smooth angle limit (Aphobius): Limits how much stabilization is applied during fast flips/rolls.
+The best option for "freestyle" FPV flight.

+3D smoothing with sharp angle limit: Similar to the above, but a different (worse) implementation.
+Use 3D smoothing with smooth angle limit instead.

+Nothing: Does nothing

+## Trying to stabilize footage from my camera with IBIS results in footage that still wobbly sometimes.
+Sorry mate, the sensor is bouncing around so the gyro doesn't match the image anymore.
+Nothing can be done on the software side, but if you're feeling adventurous, there are supposedly options to lock the sensor in place with glue or 3D prints.

 ## I get a weird JSON decode error during processing
 You probably accidentally downloaded the whole HTML website instead of the json preset.
 I recommend downloading and placing the camera_presets folder from the downloads page, and place it together with the executable.

 ## Will this work with a GoPro Hero 5/7 on a drone
 Hero 7 should work fine with Gyroflow for handheld footage, but has fundamental (hardware?) issues with gyro noise and aliasing, so motion data is essentially lost when hardmounted on a drone due to the vibrations.
-You can use softmounting e.g: https://www.thingiverse.com/thing:3842261 or use an external gyro source.
+You can use softmounting e.g: [https://www.thingiverse.com/thing:3842261](https://www.thingiverse.com/thing:3842261) or use an external gyro source.

 Something similar is the case for the SMO4k, which also has noisy motion data.